September 2010 S M T W T F S « Aug 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 Post Categories

 D21 Shenton Park recovers the potentially hazardous asteroid – 2002 NE71

-With an uncertainty line of some 16 degrees long, Paulo Holvorcem scheduled a of mosaic of 35 overlapping fields at Luckas Observatory.
-The NEO was finally found almost 4 degrees from its nominal position on night two of the search. … Continue reading
+With an uncertainty line of some 16 degrees long, Paulo Holvorcem scheduled a of mosaic of 35 overlapping fields at Shenton Park Observatory.
+The NEO was finally found almost 4 degrees from its nominal position on night two of the … Continue reading

 Posted in Minor Planet Posts